eush77/npm-open/README.md

 `pkg-open` doesn't take into account local packages and thus has to perform additional network requests.

-`git-open` works only for git repositories (but npm-installed packages lack `.git`) and can't open the arbitrary home pages since its knowledge is limited by git remotes.
+`git-open` works only for git repositories (but npm-installed packages lack `.git`) and can't open the arbitrary home pages since its knowledge is limited to git remotes.

 ## Install